 Everyone will at some point feel sad or “down”, but typically these

-Medications, psychotherapies, and other methods can effectively treat people with depression, and Pain MD Houston specializes in interventional methods to treat pain which includes depression.
+Medications, psychotherapies, and other methods can effectively treat people with this position, and Pain MD Houston specializes in interventional methods to treat pain which includes depression.
 There are several forms of depressive disorders.

 Major depression are severe symptoms that interfere with your ability to work, sleep, study, eat, and enjoy life.
 An episode can occur only once in a person’s lifetime, but often, a person has several episodes within periods of their lives.